-Here are five of the most common reasons families might delay a much-needed move to senior living, along with some possible solutions for tackling each obstacle:
+Here are five of the most common reasons families might delay a move to senior living, along with some possible solutions for tackling each obstacle:

-Possible Solutions: Researching senior care can seem daunting, but there are numerous reliable resources out there for families to utilize in evaluating specific communities as well as different types of care.
+Possible Solutions: Researching assisted living care can seem daunting, but there are numerous resources out there for families to utilize in evaluating specific communities as well as different types of care.
 Those worried about ratings and quality of care should visit websites like Medicare.gov and A Place for Mom’s State Guide to Assisted Living Records and Reports.
 Consulting with one of our own Senior Living Advisors can also provide you with invaluable advice on senior housing in your community.
 The key is taking that first step toward seeking out help.

 There are a number of specific reasons why a loved one might be reluctant or even afraid to move into senior living — they may worry about losing their independence, they may fear that others won’t care for them properly, or they may worry about being bored.
 They may not feel they need to be in a “nursing home,” or they may be attached to their current home or pets and be understandably reluctant to consider the idea of parting with treasured possessions and memories in order to move into a smaller space.

 Possible Solution: Get informed about the most common fears associated with assisted living and other retirement housing options and learn what you can do to openly acknowledge and discuss these fears rather than letting them derail the conversation.
 Once your loved one can articulate his or her worries and feel like they are being heard, you can take steps to assuage their fears.
 Then you can work together to discuss senior living options that value residents’ dignity, independence and privacy.
 Talking to a loved one about downsizing their possessions can be difficult, but once the conversation is open, you can encourage them to enlist trusted family and friends or even a professional move manager.